10 Tips for Building a Feedback Culture

 10. Power your team with feedback tools.

-Finally, be sure to power your team with feedback tools.
+Finally, be sure to power your team with employee feedback software.
 A technology partner can facilitate feedback processes by giving employees an easy way to record notes from feedback sessions, conduct two-way feedback conversations, request 360 feedback, give positive feedback via recognition, and collect feedback via surveys.
 This takes the administrative work out of feedback, allowing everyone to focus on growth.